michael-s-downs/thethingineed/services/documentation/techhubgenaillmapi.md

   - lang (optional): String containing the language we want the LLM to respond.
 Options: es (spanish), en (english) or ja (japanese).
 It is necessary to previously define templates for each language.
 This means that we have a "base_template" without language specification (it will recognise the language from the query) and 3 more templates as "base_template_es", "base_template_en" and "base_template_ja".
 In this templates we will specify the language in the 'system' parameter.

 - llm_metadata (required):
-  - model (optional): Name of the model to be used on each platform, if not indicated “gpt-3.5-pool-europe” is used by default.
+  - model (mandatory): Name of the model (or pool) to be used on each platform.
 These are the models available on each platform and their corresponding tokens limit.
   - max_input_tokens (optional): Maximum number of tokens to be sent in the request.
 If the maximum size is exceeded, it will be cut from the context, leaving space for the model response.
   - max_tokens (optional): Maximum number of tokens to generate in the response.
   - temperature (optional): Temperature to use.
 Value between 0 and 2 (in Bedrock 0-1).
 Higher values like 0.8 make the output more random.
 Lower values like 0.2 make it more deterministic.
 By default 0.